leoarthurwall/user-list/README.md

 The functionality is fairly straightforward:

-1 - The user data is fetched from the random user API and stored in an array 2 - The users array is mapped and displayed in a list 3 - By clicking the show button, it filters the users array by matching the id of the clicked user and returning it in the new filtered user array.
+1 - The user data is fetched from the random user API and stored in an array.

+2 - The users array is mapped and displayed in a list.

+3 - By clicking the show button, it filters the users array by matching the id of the clicked user and returning it in the new filtered user array.

 4 - The filtered user array displays with additional information above the list of mapped users.

 ## CHALLENGES